sameerreddy13/TextEditor/README.md

 # TextEditor
-Pull the repository and run `cd TextEditor` and  then `java editor.Editor blank.txt` to start editin the blank text file provided.
+Pull the repository and run `cd TextEditor` and  then `java editor.Editor blank.txt` to start editing the blank text file provided.